-A current shunt for directly displaying current on a regular voltage channel of an oscilloscopeDesigned by LeoNerd's Store, Ships from United Kingdom
+A current shunt for directly displaying current on a regular voltage channel of an oscilloscopeDesigned by LeoNerd's Store in United Kingdom

 New version 0.6 with plastic BNC connectors, reducing the weight.
-Photos mostly still show the older metal version - replacement photos will be available soon Summary Convert current to voltage Lo...Read More…
+Some older photos still show the older metal version - replacement photos will be available soon Summary Convert current to voltag...Read More…

 New version 0.6 with plastic BNC connectors, reducing the weight.
-Photos mostly still show the older metal version - replacement photos will be available soon
+Some older photos still show the older metal version - replacement photos will be available soon

 It's basically a small series resistor acting as a current shunt with a current-sense amplifier across it.
 Connect the PSU to the Vin side of the probe, the device under test to the Vout side, and the probe will convert the amount of current drawn by the device into an output voltage on the I[out] BNC socket, proportional to the current drawn at 10V of output per 1A of current draw.
 Just configure the channel as a "x0.1 probe", and the values given by the channel now show the current in amps.